OlofH2/Before-Fab-Academy/docs/Website.md

 One of the mistakes I made when creating this site was to make two yaml files in my Actions folder.
 Svavar pointed this out to me and I deleted one blank yaml file.

+I knew that the number of hashtags in front of a sentence or a word controlled which type of heading was used and I thougt that if I used one hashtag in front of the headline I should use two hashtags in front of text that I wanted to be bigger than normal text.
+What I did not know was that the hashtags I was using also made the text appear in the Table of content.
+Svavar saw this and he let me know so that I could fix this.